Engaging Boys: Working Effectively With Boys’ Relational Style

 Based on the BAM!
 Boys Advocacy and Mentoring approach, this workshop challenges the adults who work with boys to see boys in new ways and provides the skills to mentor young men to be more interpersonally engaged within educational and counseling settings.

-Instructor: Peter Mortola, Ph.D.
+Instructors: Peter Mortola, Ph.D.

 About the Instructor